-Adult skin epidermis is build of different layers.
+The adult skin epidermis is built of different layers.
 Stem cells reside in the bottom layer where their task is to produce new cells which then differentiate and move upwards into the more specialized upper layer.
-This differentiation process involves permanent changes in the cells properties to best suit to serve skin’s barrier function.
+This differentiation process involves permanent changes in the cell’s properties to best suit to serve skin’s barrier function.
 The skin must maintain balanced numbers of stem and differentiated cells as loss of proper balance would result in aberrant tissue structure and therefore function.
 How this intricate balance is maintained remained largely unknown until recently.

 “At the beginning of our study we asked ourselves how the skin cells know where they are and what they are supposed to be doing,” explains Yekaterina Miroshnikova, lead author of the study and Postdoctoral Researcher in the lab of Sara Wickström at the Max Planck Institute for Biology of Ageing.
 The researchers analyzed embryonic mouse tissues and cultured stem cells and found an elegant mechanism based on mechanical guidance.